dav1dnix/dav1dnix/README.md

 ### Hi there 👋 I am David

 - I am currently working on: cs50, covid19dataanalysis
-- I am currently learning: Python, TS, Go
+- I am currently learning: Python, TS, Go, C
 - Ask me about: Linux 🐧, anything you want to ask me I guess?
 - How to reach me: Well there is my Twitter which is on my GitHub profile (I never use it), or you can contact me on Telegram (same as GitHub name)
 - Pronouns: he/him, they/them, I really don't mind how you refer to me :)